 LISTENING SESSION THEME FIVE YEAR PLAN COMPONENT(S) MEETING OR RESPONDING TO THEME FACILITIES AND INFRASTRUCTURE Facilities experience significant wear and tear, which is expensive for providers to address.
-Add bullet at top: - Eligible FFN caregivers will receive \$4K Relief Grants in Year 1 and a monthly enhancement of ~\$500 per voucher in Year 2.
 This is addressed in Strategy 3A - Early Care and Education Facilities.
 In Year 1, Centers and FCCS can apply for grants for urgent health and safety issues and infant/toddler conversion projects.
 In Year 2, grants will continue and may expand focus to include high-quality indoor and outdoor spaces, inclusive spaces for children and families with special needs, and spaces that support educator wellness.
 In-depth, equity-centered technical assistance will be provided throughout the process to support identification of facilities needs, submission of proposals, and implementation of improvements.
 Families and providers share a desire for more parks, playgrounds, and public spaces that are safe and appropriate for early learning activities.
 This is addressed in Strategy 3B.
 Community Spaces.
 In Year 1, grants will be available to Family Resource Centers and shelters for urgent health and safety needs.
 In Year 2, grants will be adjusted based on available resources, data insights, and community engagement and may include grants to parks, libraries, and playgrounds.
 Facilities grants may be paired with funds for programming at community spaces to further support and enhance the use and sustainability of these spaces.
 These grants will also be accompanied by high-quality technical assistance.

 LISTENING SESSION THEME FIVE YEAR PLAN COMPONENT(S) MEETING OR RESPONDING TO THEME THE PERSPECTIVES OF FAMILY, FRIEND AND NEIGHBOR CAREGIVERS Additional education, training, professional development, and incentives for participating in educational opportunities are desired.
 There is a desire to bring together FFNs for greater community and to overcome isolation.
 Additional outreach and information about the definitions and the benefits of being designated as FFN caregivers are desired.
 These issues are addressed in Strategy 2E.
 Family, Friend and Neighbor Caregiver Supports.
 Eligible FFN caregivers will be able to receive health and safety equipment beginning in Year 1 and continuing during Year 2, such as cribs, car seats, and baby gates.
 In Year 2, the Plan will begin funding community programming for FFN caregivers and children in their care, such as playgroups, child development and child rearing workshops, and child enrichment opportunities.
 Also in Year 2, it is proposed to launch a public awareness campaign to inform the community about the role and value of FFN care.
-There are significant economic gaps between center and Family Child Care (FCC) providers.
-This is addressed in Strategy 2B with the establishment of the wage floor of at least \$25 p/ hour for Center and FCC providers There is a need for support with transportation.
+FFN caregiver wages are very low and many do not receive benefits.
+Eligible FFN caregivers will receive \$4K Relief Grants in Year 1 and a monthly enhancement of ~\$500 per voucher in Year 2.
+There is a need for support with transportation.
 The investments in Strategy 2E also may include funding for transportation to community opportunities to ensure equitable access to programming and resources.